The scheme can invest in a wide range of assets, subject to the approval of the Retirement Scheme Trustee - MC Trustees (Malta) Limited.

 The Trustee will monitor all investments so that the principles of prudence and diversification are adhered to in the exercise of its trusteeship obligations.
 Your regulated Investment Manager and Adviser (if you have one) should help us with this information.

 If you would like a specific Investment Manager to be appointed for your Individual Fund, please let us know.
-An Investment Manager provides advice on the member’s assets in the retirement scheme but ultimate responsibility for ascertaining the suitability of the investment is vested with MC Trustees (Malta) Limited.
+An Investment Manager provides advice on the member’s assets in the retirement scheme.

 MC Trustees (Malta) Limited (the “Company”) has a sustainability risk policy in place which outlines its assessment and monitoring processes relating to environmental, social and governance (together “ESG”) outcomes and sustainability risk which may be found attributable to the investment mandates it approves (the “Sustainability Policy”).
 To this effect, the Sustainability Policy forms an integral part of the investment strategy of the Company and ensures that, where applicable, any approved investment mandates take into account ESG outcomes and sustainability risks.